top of page

 Imbalances in the body

-According to energy medicine, the heart is correlated to the Astral body (seat of the Soul) and the Spiritual body, and generates a field of energy through the Heart Merkaba (picture 2) and the Heart Torus Cocoon (picture 3).
+In Energy Medicine, the heart is correlated to the spiritual-emotional body and generates a field of energy through the Heart Merkaba (picture 2) and the Heart Torus Cocoon (picture 3).

-Imbalances in the heart can cause lung infections and tumors, asthma, heart diseases and blood conditions, hypertension or hypotension (high or low blood pressure) and dysfunctions in the immune response.
-Depression as spiritual longing can be seen as a psychological issue of the heart.
-Anxiety and addictions interpreted as craving for love and self-love, are also mental health symptom of heart chakra imbalances.
+Imbalances in the heart chakra can cause lung infections and tumours, asthma, heart disease and blood conditions, hypertension or hypotension (high or low blood pressure) and dysfunctions in the immune response.
+Depression as a spiritual longing can be seen as a psychological issue of the heart.
+Anxiety and addictions connected to craving for love and self-love are also mental health symptoms of heart chakra imbalances.

-Psycho-spiritual imbalances in the heart may affect other body systems and cause more complex mental-health conditions.
+Psycho-spiritual imbalances in the heart chakra may affect other body systems and cause more complex mental-health conditions.

 Healing and balancing the chakra

-In the heart we heal the existential grief caused by the illusion that we are separate from the Love of the universe.
-The heart fills with grief when we fail to recognize the true Essence of Love in ourselves, in others and in the world.
-Healing the heart is about learning to love unconditionally and with no attachment to external objects of love.
-Ultimately it is a process of Self-realization, where the Ego dissolves and we feel ‘We Are’ this current of love that flows through us and through all our relations.
+In the heart, we heal the existential grief caused by the illusion that we are separate from the Love of the Universe.
+The heart fills with grief when we fail to recognise the true Essence of Love within ourselves, in others and in the world.
+Healing the heart is about learning to love unconditionally, without attachment to external objects of love.
+Ultimately, it is a process of Self-realisation, where the Ego dissolves, and we feel ‘We Are’ this current of love that flows through us and all our relations.

-Energetically the imbalanced heart can become excessive or deficient.
-The energetically deficient heart can be closed, cold, armored, empty like a black void, and non-giving.
+Energetically, an imbalanced heart can become either excessive or deficient.
+The energetically deficient heart can be closed, cold, armoured, empty like a black void, and non-giving.
 On the other hand, when the heart is excessive, it can be overemotional, needy, attached, suffering, and over-giving.

-It is never easy to open difficult emotions in the heart chakra because this is a very sensitive place, and the wounding can be deep.
-Healing the heart requires patience in the process of letting go of many layers of grief, often buried under other emotions such as fear, anxiety or anger.
+Opening up to the difficult emotions within the heart chakra is never easy, as this is a very sensitive place, and the wounds can be deep.
+Healing the heart requires patience.
+It is a process of letting go of many layers of grief, often buried under other emotions such as fear, anxiety or anger.
 The transformation of grief can be exhausting, like an emotional roller coaster, often accompanied by the mind racing wildly.
-But the stakes are high because when we heal grief and release illusion, we open a magical portal to the Infinite Love and Power of the universe.
+But the stakes are high because when we heal from grief and release the illusion of separation, we open a magical portal to the Infinite Love and Power of the Universe.

-At the core of the healing meditations and tools suggested below, there are a few directing principles.
+At the core of the healing meditations and tools suggested below are a few guiding principles.

-• Grief and other painful emotions of the heart need to be accepted, allowed and released, in order to keep the heart.
+• Grief and other painful emotions in the heart need to be accepted, allowed, and released in order to open the heart.

-• With kindness, compassion and self-forgiveness the process can be gentle, unfolding slowly and in layers.
+• With compassion and self-forgiveness, the process can be gentle, unfolding slowly and in layers.

-• Unconditional Love is about owning our Golden Shadow, our unexplored and unique talents, and our Dark Shadow, our rejected and unloved selves.
+• Unconditional Love is about owning our Golden Shadow, our unexplored and unique talents, as well as our Dark Shadow, our rejected and unloved selves.

 • Love is an experience.
-We feel the heart radiance in others, and we breathe in the flow of love within ourselves.
+We sense the heart’s radiance in others, and we feel the flow of love running through us and in the vibrational field.

 • The heart is a gateway where we hear the voice of our Soul, guiding us on our path of evolution.

-* Observation and acceptance of reality as it is, with its perceived limitations.
+* Observation and acceptance of reality as it is.

-* Continuous engagement with life and openness to change, despite all challenges or perceived failures.
+* Continuous engagement with life and openness to change.

 Meditations